 This combination ensures your neck, shoulders, back, and head get the needed support for a restful night.
 You can also adjust your comfort levels because this pillow is designed with a removable filling.

-Therefore, you can customize the sleeping experience according to your preference anytime you feel like it.
-Lastly, the hypoallergenic technology ensures that this pillow is safe for everyone’s use.
+Therefore, you can customize the sleeping experience to your preference anytime you like it.
+Lastly, hypoallergenic technology ensures that this pillow is safe for everyone.